Get started with Secoda

 FROM table_name;

-HyperLogLog (HLL) functions in Snowflake, such as APPROX_COUNT_DISTINCT
+HyperLogLog (HLL) functions, such as APPROX_COUNT_DISTINCT

 ARRAY_SIZE